 - 5.8 United Utilities has not identified any water supply issues associated with the level of growth set out in the local plan.
 West Cumbria now falls within United Utilities Strategic Resource Zone (SRZ) which also covers south Cumbria, Lancashire, Manchester, Merseyside and most of Cheshire.
-The Water Resources Management Plan (WRMP) 20191 predicts that the region will have sufficient water through to 2045.
+The Water Resources Management Plan (WRMP) 20192 predicts that the region will have sufficient water through to 2045.
 It forecasts that the SRZ will have a healthy surplus of water following the implementation of leakage reduction and water efficiency measures, ensuring that the supply remains resilient should demand be higher than expected due to high economic or population growth, or if the climate becomes drier than predicted. - 5.9 A shortfall in supply had originally been identified in the former West Cumbria Resource Zone in the WRMP 2015 which resulted in the West Cumbria Water Supply project (Thirlmere transfer scheme) and the amalgamation of west Cumbria into the SRZ.
-Abstraction licenses for Ennerdale expire at the end of March 2022 and the Thirlmere pipeline is operationally complete. - 5.10 United Utilities is supportive of Policy N5PU of the Local Plan, Protection of Water Resources, which references the need for development to include water efficiency and saving measures where possible. - 5.11 Whilst no specific wastewater infrastructure schemes have been identified as necessary to support the Local Plan allocations, much sewage collection infrastructure is aged and involves combined sewers.
+Abstraction licenses for Ennerdale expire at the end of March 2022 and the Thirlmere pipeline is operationally complete. - 5.10 United Utilities is supportive of Policy N5 of the Local Plan('Protection of Water Resources'), which references the need for development to include water efficiency and saving measures where possible. - 5.11 Whilst no specific wastewater infrastructure schemes have been identified as necessary to support the Local Plan allocations, much sewage collection infrastructure is aged and involves combined sewers.
 Existing infrastructure assets will need to be protected and accommodated, and a coordinated approach will be needed for the development of the larger sites.
-United Utilities are currently developing their Drainage and Wastewater Management Plan2 which focuses on the future of drainage, wastewater and environmental water quality in the north west, and investigating possibilities to strengthen the resilience of the wastewater network. - 5.12 The effects of climate change and extreme weather events on the performance of the network have the potential to be significant, and enhanced overflow, storage and pumping capacity may be needed to mitigate the effects of storms upon flood risk and environmental pollution. - 5.13 United Utilities supports relevant policies in the plan which address flood risk, promote sustainable drainage and the drainage hierarchy, and highlight the role of landscaping and natural processes in reducing surface water discharge into the wastewater network.
-These include Policies DS8PU Reducing Flood
+In June 2022, United Utilities released their Drainage and Wastewater Management Plan3 for consultation; this focuses on the future of drainage, wastewater and environmental water quality in the North West and investigates possibilities to strengthen the resilience of the wastewater network. - 5.12 The effects of climate change and extreme weather events on the performance of the network have the potential to be significant, and enhanced overflow, storage and pumping capacity may be needed to mitigate the effects of storms upon flood risk and environmental pollution. - 5.13 United Utilities supports relevant policies in the plan which address flood risk, promote sustainable drainage and the drainage hierarchy, and highlight the role of landscaping and natural processes in reducing surface water discharge into the wastewater network.
+These include Policies DS8 ('Reducing Flood Risk'), DS9 ('Sustainable Drainage'), DS7 ('Hard and soft landscaping') and N5 ('Protection of Water Resources').